Steiner-254/aws-reStart/Exam-Prep/Day4.md

   **Amazon EBS** provides block-level storage for EC2 instances but does not offer hybrid storage capabilities between on-premises and cloud environments.

+- Amazon Storage Gateway - is a hybrid cloud storage service.